useit-consulting/alt-text-slack-bot/README.md

 # alt-text-slack-bot

 `alt-text-slack-bot` aims to encourage accessible image sharing in a Slack workspace.
 When configured and added to a workspace, this Slack bot will detect when an image file has been shared in a channel without alternative text.
 It will send a friendly reminder that can only be seen by the user who posted the image along with instructions on how to add the alternative text.
+Optionally, the bot can also generate AI-powered alt text suggestions to make it even easier for users to add accessible descriptions.

 <img width="500" alt="Screenshot of a message on Slack from a bot that says `Uh oh!
 The image you shared is missing alt text` along with how to add alt text, in response to an image I sent.
 The bot message has a note, `Only visible to you`." src="https://user-images.githubusercontent.com/16447748/167228612-b0caa58e-6741-4f93-acd5-51b73a0cfbb7.png">